AEspinosaDev/AEspinosaDev/README.md

    - 👀 I’m interested in real-time computer graphics, videogame development and 3D art.

-   - 📚 I’m currently doing a Ph.D in Computer Graphics at Rey Juan Carlos University.
+   - 💻 I´m currently working as Rendering Engineer in GRIP Studios.

-   - 💻 I´m currently working as a research fellow (rendering engineer) in Rey Juan Carlos University.
+   - 📚 I’m currently doing a Ph.D in Computer Graphics while delivering lectures at Rey Juan Carlos University.

    - ✏ In my github you will find the latest projects im working on and some old projects perfect to use and check for educational purposes.